C4Q/AC-Android/cohort_5.4/unit_04/04_20_fragment_callbacks_app_from_scratch.md

 ### Create a new DisplayFragment class to display the 3 (three) Strings in the form of a fun sentence (15 Minutes)
 Create a new fragment class to display a sentence consisting of strings from the previous fragment.

-### Swap the first fragment with the second fragment (15 Minutes)
+### Swap the First Fragment with the Second Fragment (15 Minutes)
-Swap the first fragment with the second fragment, passing the Strings from the Activity to the Fragment, using the second fragments static facorty method.
+Swap the first Fragment with the second Fragment, passing the Strings from the Activity to the Fragment, using the second fragments static facorty method.

 ## Exercises
 Push this project to Github, then submit the link to the exercises page on the cnvas calendar for today's date.